 Textural thrills and a colourful explosion of East-meets-West flavours abound at the London Chapter of Indian Accent, a restaurant credited with redefining the vocabulary of Indian cuisine.
 Don’t just take my word for it though; the original in Delhi ranks within the World’s 100 Best List… Full review, here.

 Talli Joe, Seven Dials

-Meanwhile: the former chef at Benares Sameer Taneja, has opened a relaxed all-day restaurant on Shaftsbury Avenue, majoring in small home-style plates as varied as the vast diversity of India’s myriad of regions and sub-cultures.
+Meanwhile: the former chef at Benares Sameer Taneja, has opened an all-day restaurant on Shaftsbury Avenue, majoring in small home-style plates as varied as the vast diversity of India’s myriad of regions and sub-cultures.